Skip to main content

 Residential rental income from renting out long-term is exempt from GST.
 You do not register, file or claim GST for your rental income or expenses.

-Short-term renting is not the same.
-Renting out short-term is a taxable activity for GST.
+Renting for short stays is not the same.
+Renting for short stays is a taxable activity for GST.

 What did you like about this page?